 - 1. Creating more opportunities

 - 2. Making local government responsive

 - 3. Providing better service delivery

 - 4. Preventing and/or stopping corruption

-- 5. Providing meaningful redress
+- Providing meaningful redress

 The Municipality has started with the review of its Spatial Development Framework and I trust that this process will be completed and approved for inclusion in the third review of the IDP.
 The LED Strategy could however not be completed in time because of the alignment of the Strategy was not being in line with the National Development Plan and Provincial Growth Policy.
 The Administration is in an advance stage of effecting the changes as requested by Council and I trust that this important document will be adopted by the end of September 2019.
 The water situation within our Municipal district has improved but still needs to be monitored on a year to year basis.
 The Witzenberg catchment area is very much dependent on good winter rains and with the changing season patterns, as a result of climate change, it becomes increasingly difficult to make long term predictions.
 This was particularly evident in the 18/19 harvesting season when the agricultural sector started and picked up late with their seasonal activities.
-This lead to lower electricity consumption which will have a negative impact on the Municipal income.
-The amended Indigent Policy has resulted in an increase in the number of households within our municipal area.
+This lead to lower electricity consumption which will have a negative impact on the Municipal area.
 This places a further strain on the municipal fiscus hence the importance of the LED Strategy to be approved.
 The LED Strategy will very much focus on job creation and investment opportunities to broaden the income base of the Municipality.
 The Vredebes housing project, has commenced with its top structures and will see 200 top structures to be completed at the end of the 19/20 financial year.